rkube/delta/README.md

 }
 ```

-### Jongs reference implementation of the 2-node workflow
+### Reference implementation of the 2-node workflow
 This reference implmentation shows the feasability of streaming the data from KSTAR to NERSC with
 high velocity.
 To run this scenaris log in to the respective DTNS and execute: